 • if I get bored on the Internet, I turn off my PC rather than hanging around in e-shops,

-women’s magazines only serve to give me complexes and sell me crap,
+• women’s magazines only give me complexes and sell me crap,

 • when I receive a commercial newsletter, I scroll to the bottom of the e-mail, click on “Unsubscribe” and delete it.

-Buy clothes that go together, think in terms of outfits when you dress (and not the other way around).
+Buy clothes that go together, think in terms of outfits when you dress (and not the other way around: don’t buy a piece with the sole purpose of associating it with a single piece you own).

 The great thing about a (successful) capsule wardrobe is that all the pieces work together.
 This means you have a multitude of outfits available with just a few pieces.

 When I used to buy a lot of clothes, I’d often buy “a top to go with such-and-such pants”, “shoes to go with such-and-such bottoms”, and so on.
 As a result, when I got dressed, I always had only one or two possible combinations per garment.
-So I got bored (and when half my outfit was in the wash, it was a disaster).
+So I got bored (and when half my outfit was in the laundry, the other half was not usable).

 I’ve learned to find the cuts and colors that suit me, and that therefore go with the rest of my wardrobe, since I’ve only kept what suits me (a very important point in the minimalist dressing room!).
 I explain my techniques in my online workshop (how to know if a garment has the right cut, is the right color, how to create outfit combinations…).
 With my technique, I can keep my wardrobe colorful even when it’s minimalist (monochrome is not for me…).